enyojs/enyo-docs/developer-guide/support-modules/localization.md

 In Enyo apps running on webOS for TV, you can listen for locale changes and perform actions when a change occurs.
-The locale change event is implemented as an `enyo.Signal`.
+The locale change event is implemented as an `enyo/Signal`.
 You may register a callback method to be called when the signal is raised.

 ### Changes in Your App

-First, you must include the [enyo-webos](http://github.com/enyojs/enyo-webos) library in your `package.js` file in order to receive the locale changed signal.
+First, you must include the `enyo-webos` library in your `package.js` file in order to receive the locale changed signal.

 ```javascript